rsamec/react-gradient-color-picker/README.md

 ### onChange {func}

 Callback called on every value change.
-The return value is a d3 linear color scale.
-Input value range is between 0 to 1.
+The return value is a stops {array} - see Properties above.
 It only triggers when the stop color changes or end of dragging the handlers.

 ### width {number}